More about This Topic

 Inheritance money is rarely given to a couple together.
 Last wills and testaments almost always read “to my dear my son” not “to my dear son-in-law.”
 So, when the deceased wished that a property go to a single person, that property should stay with the single person…even after a divorce.
 Illinois law preserves a deceased person’s wishes by making inheritance the exclusive property of the inheritance receiver after divorce, with a few exceptions.

 Is an Inheritance Marital Property in an Illinois Divorce?

-In Illinois, the property a divorcing couple has is divided into two types: marital and non-marital. ”[M]arital property” means all property, including debts and other obligations, acquired by either spouse subsequent to the marriage” 750 ILCS 5/503(a)
+In Illinois, the property a divorcing couple has will be divided into two types: marital and non-marital. ”[M]arital property” means all property, including debts and other obligations, acquired by either spouse subsequent to the marriage” 750 ILCS 5/503(a)